spotinst/help/src/docs/ocean/features/vm-selection-aks.md

   * Upper and lower limits for the No. Of GPUs (up to 8).
   * GPU type.
   * Exclude Series: You can exclude any series by clicking Exclude in the VM Selection List row for that series (or by typing the series in the Exclude Series field.
 The series then appears in the Exclude Series filter in the filtering controls.
   * Include Series: You can include VMs in the Include Series field.
-For example, to select a GPU type, include the series and VM types
+For example, to select a GPU type, include the series and VM types.
   * VM Types.
   * Architectures (values taken from your Virtual Node Group template).
   * Disk performance (standard or premium).